-Skyline Digital AG Privacy Notice
+Skyline Digital Privacy Notice

-A. About this Privacy Policy
+A. About This Privacy Notice

 Privacy and the security of transactions are core elements of cryptocurrencies, blockchain technology and its whole global movement.
-Skyline really appreciates the trust Clients have in us when trading cryptocurrencies and other digital assets on our platform.
+Skyline really appreciates the trust Customers have in us when trading cryptocurrencies and other digital assets on our platform.
 For this reason, privacy and data security have an enormously high priority for Skyline.
 It is very important to us that you feel safe during your visit to our website and while using our services as well as over the course of all other business transactions with us.
 As soon as you make use of products and/or services of Skyline, you entrust us with the processing of your personal data.
 Skyline wants to give you the best possible experience with our platform to ensure that you enjoy the usage of our products and services now and in the future.

-Therefore, in this Privacy Policy, we want to transparently inform you which personal data we collect from you, how we process it and to whom we might forward it in detail.
+Therefore, in this Privacy Notice, we want to transparently inform you which personal data we collect from you, how we process it and to whom we might forward it in detail.
 Furthermore, we would like to inform you which precautions we take to protect your personal data, which rights you have in this context and to whom you can turn for data protection concerns.

 1. Controller